Q&A

 One of the most common misconceptions about retrospectives is that retrospectives are not a collective round of complaints.
 They have at least one outcome in the form of a committed improvement proposal or an experiment that is tried out and evaluated by the team.

-Retrospectives are varied.
+Retrospectives should be varied.

 The points above provide a kind of overarching guideline for the retrospective.
 At the same time, they provide methodological freedom on how to design this structure.
 Good suggestions and ideas for the methodical design of retrospectives can be found at: www.retromat.org

-Retrospectives have preparation and moderation.
+Retrospectives demand preparation and moderation.

 wibas